masoud-bakhshi/chat-server/README.md

 # This web app created by Masoud Bakhshi

+This a chat server with react js, node js and MongoDb, MySql for database.

 # React js

 just visit my webApp http://devcodebase.com

 # Using

-React js ,Node js, material-ui, sucket
+React js ,Node js, material-ui, sucket, MongoDb, MySql

 # How to run

-In this repository i upload both ui and server code and db server
+In this repository i upload both ui and server code, db server and Socket Server

 # Description